 In git, a branch is a copy of all the files in your codebase.
 Each branch has an identifying name and its own set of version or commit history.
 When you create a new repository, the default branch is called

-Branching is a powerful mechanism in any SCM tool that allows developers to veer off into a tangential or experimental direction, without affecting the main codebase.
+Branching is a powerful mechanism in any SCM tool that allows developers to veer off into a tangential or experimental direction, without affecting the primary codebase.

 To create a branch, we fork it from another existing branch, likely

-track remote branches, which means they will automatically push and pull code to the tracked branch on the remote repository.
+track remote branches, which means they will automatically push code to and pull code from the tracked branch on the remote repository.
 While tracking a branch is possible, it is not required.
 We'll talk more about this when we talk about remote repositories.

 You may have noticed we didn't go over any commands on branching.
 For now, we want you to understand the concept of branches in git, and not worry about using them.
 Git can get complicated pretty quickly, so it's important to understand the concepts first.

 If you're comfortable with git branching, try to create a few local branches and make a few changes in the new branch.
 See how your local file system changes as you switch between branches.